-- 4.5.1 Trench B was to the north of Trench A, immediately overlying Element 2 (the timber structure within deposit [19]).
+- 4.5.1 Trench B was to the north of Trench A (Fig 5), immediately overlying Element 2 (the timber structure within deposit [19]).
 The trench was again not excavated to natural glacial clays, [18], but was ceased at layer [17], interpreted in the cliff section as undisturbed naturally-accumulated peat.
-A small section of [17] was excavated and parts of the deposit immediately associated with the wood within it were sampled for future arthropod and other analysis; monolith samples were taken for radiocarbon dating and palynological analysis. - 4.5.3 Directly above [17], but probably more closely associated with overlying layer [19], was a massive baulk of wood, [19/1020], which had been seen partially protruding from the section.
-It lay on a north-east/south-west alignment across the entire trench, and was at least 2.05m long, and roughly square in section, 0.25m by 0.25m (Plate 6).
+A small section of [17] was excavated and parts of the deposit immediately associated with the wood within it were sampled for arthropod, insect and other analysis; monolith samples were taken for radiocarbon dating and palynological analysis. - 4.5.3 Directly above [17], but probably more closely associated with overlying layer [19], was a massive baulk of wood, [19/1020], which had been seen partially protruding from the section (Fig 7).
+It lay on a north-east/south-west alignment across the entire trench, and was at least 2.05m long, and roughly square in section, 0.25m by 0.25m (Plate 7).
 The timber was firmly seated on deposit [17], and appeared to have been placed deliberately, perhaps as a simple walkway across boggy ground.
 The wood appeared to have been stripped of bark and showed evidence of the removal of side branches.
 The gently rippled upper surface suggested that it had been dressed using a bladed tool, although the wood was not well-enough preserved to confirm this.
-The timber was left in situ pending further investigation; it was wrapped in a geotextile membrane prior to the trench being backfilled. - 4.5.4 Above layer [19], peat [14] was again recognised.
-Otherwise featureless, it was sampled for future arthropod and other analysis and monolith samples were taken for radiocarbon dating and palynological analysis (the monoliths were taken directly over the timber structure, through layers [14] and [19]).
+The timber was left in situ pending further investigation; it was wrapped in a geotextile membrane prior to the trench being backfilled.
+Subsequent fieldwork by Croft (et al 2002, 24) suggested that the timber was in fact not worked.
+However, it is hyptohesised that attrition within the sea may have removed the evidence for dressing. - 4.5.4 Above layer [19], peat [14] was again recognised (Fig 9).
+Otherwise featureless, it was sampled for arthropod, insect and other analysis, and monolith samples were taken for radiocarbon dating and palynological assessment (the monoliths were taken directly over the timber structure, through layers [14] and [19]).
 No 'hearth' deposit was encountered, other than very occasional burnt stones within layer [14].
-Within and at the base of this were several concentrations of unmodified wood, mainly birch, which appeared closely related to deposit [19]; these may relate to the wood encountered in Trench A. A sample of this wood was retained for analysis. - 4.5.5 Peat [14] was again sealed by [13], intercalated layers of peat and sand; a bulk sample was taken from the largest band of peat as a precautionary measure.
+Within and at the base of this were several concentrations of unmodified wood, mainly birch, which appeared closely related to deposit [19]; these may relate to the wood encountered in Trench A. A sample of this wood was retained for assessment.

+4.5.5 Peat [14] was again sealed by [13], intercalated layers of peat and sand; a bulk sample was taken from the largest band of peat as a precautionary measure.
 Layer [13] was sealed by wind-blown sand [11].